astrovishalthakur/astrovishalthakur-portfolio/content/pages/blog/movies-recommender-system.md

 date: '2022-12-14'
 excerpt: >-
-  Have you ever wondered how youtube recommends your videos so accurately that makes you wonder how it is working in the background.
+  Have you ever wondered how youtube recommends your videos so accurately that makes you wonder how it is working in the background?
 It's done by something called recommender system.
 featuredImage:
   type: ImageBlock